 Easy Guide to understand Circle of Fifths

 Understanding Circle of Fifths has really been one of the tricky tasks for me.
 It is the most helpful tool to place major and minor keys in our minds.
 It is like an image that helps us picture the 12 chromatic keys in western music theory.
-Tricky yet worth your Attention!
+Tricky yet worth your Attention!.
+Now lets understand in detail with this easy guide to understand Circle of Fifths.

 What is the Circle of Fifths?